 The Ford government has passed a spring budget that includes provisions to let the premier and his cabinet ministers keep all their office records secret.

-The spring budget changes Freedom of Information laws retroactively as well, meaning Ontario Premier Doug Ford would no longer have to comply with a court order to release his cellphone records.
+The spring budget changes Freedom of Information laws retroactively as well, meaning Premier Doug Ford would no longer have to comply with a court order to release his cellphone records.

 The government used its majority to fast-track the bill and skip public hearings.